thanasisn/SDR_enhancement_LAP/article/article.md

 \caption{Seasonal variability of the number of CE events in Thessaloniki for the period 1993 -- 2023 normalized to the maximum occurring in June, in the form of a box and whisker plot.
 The monthly values have also been normalized to the relative abundance of valid GHI observations.
 The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
 The vertical lines (whiskers) extend between the maximum and minimum monthly values.}\label{fig:relative-month-occurrences}
 \end{figure}

-The distribution of the number of CE events as a function of OIR is shown in Figure\nobreakspace{}\ref{fig:ovir-distribution}.
-There is an inverse relationship between the frequency of CE events and OIR with an exponential-like decline.
+The distribution of the number of CE events as a function of OI is shown in Figure\nobreakspace{}\ref{fig:ovir-distribution}.
+There is an inverse relationship between the frequency of CE events and OI with an exponential-like decline.
 This is expected, as the stronger the CE events are, the rarer the conditions favoring the occurrence of CE events.
-For the majority (over $62\,\%$) of the CE events the OIR is below the long-term average of
+For the majority (over $62\,\%$) of the CE events the OI is below the long-term average of
 $39.9\,\text{W}/\text{m}^2$, while about
-$8.1\,\%$ of the events correspond to OIR larger than $100\,\text{W}/\text{m}^2$ and up to the highest value of $412.4\,\text{W}/\text{m}^2$.
+$8.1\,\%$ of the events correspond to OI larger than $100\,\text{W}/\text{m}^2$ and up to the highest value of $412.4\,\text{W}/\text{m}^2$.
 This distribution is indicative of the magnitude and the probability of the expected CE events over Thessaloniki.
-Similar distribution of CE events, albeit with larger OIR values, has been reported by @Vamvakas2020, for the city of Patras.
+Similar distribution of CE events, albeit with larger OI values, has been reported by @Vamvakas2020, for the city of Patras.
 This site is located
 $2.5^\circ$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean resulting in different cloud patterns, that may affect the